Adele celebrates birthday with amazing ‘Titanic’-themed party — see the pics

 When you're Adele, you can celebrate your birthday pretty much any way you want to.

-Including re-creating scenes from 1997's blockbuster "Titanic," dressing up like Kate Winslet and even dancing away while wearing a life jacket!
+That includes re-creating scenes from 1997's blockbuster "Titanic," dressing up like Kate Winslet and even dancing the night away while wearing a life jacket!

 The superstar singer celebrated her 30th birthday on Saturday with a no-expenses-spared party, as she revealed in Instagram photos (Click on the image to scroll through, and warning, there is some inappropriate language):